jbcodeforce/db-play/docs/sql.md

 # SQL Language

-This chapter is dedicated to common SQL implementation, including complex statements.
+This chapter is dedicated to summarize common major SQL constructs.
+The [following tutorial has a lot of very good examples for deeper study.](https://www.sqltutorial.org/)

 ### WITH